ManavGupta1005/MVM-Foundation/README.md

 We Care Foundation

 ## Project Description
-Web Application for an NGO.
+A fully functioning web application for an NGO to work with.
+The project uses the concepts of HTML, CSS and Bootstrap to make a website for an NGO.

 ## Built With
 1. HTML